mfkl/mfkl.github.io/_posts/2020-03-19-Torrents-and-multimedia-streaming.markdown

 For local playback, we have a couple solutions.
 - By default, if running from a CLI app, the VLC engine will create a new Window that will be used for video output.
-- We could integrate this feature with the crossplatform [MediaElement](http://localhost:4000/libvlc/crossplatform/xamarin/forms/2019/08/13/MediaPlayerElement-Plug-and-play-LibVLCSharp-UI-video-control.html) control.
+- We could use the crossplatform [MediaElement](http://localhost:4000/libvlc/crossplatform/xamarin/forms/2019/08/13/MediaPlayerElement-Plug-and-play-LibVLCSharp-UI-video-control.html) control and combine it to this.
 - Playing in any VLC app would also be possible by having this CLI app stream to to `localhost:port`, and play that stream in VLC.

 But...
 VLC also supports chromecast, and so, [LibVLCSharp does too](https://mfkl.github.io/chromecast/2018/10/21/High-performance-cross-platform-streaming-with-libvlc-and-Chromecast-on-.NET.html).